 After the interview

-- Ask the reporter when he or she expects the story to be published.
+- Ask the news reporter when he or she expects the story to be published.
 In most instances, reporters do not allow you to review their stories before they go to print.
 You can, though, ask the reporter questions at the end of the interview to test for comprehension.
 For example, “What do you think is the main point of the story?”

 - Ensure that the reporter has your cell phone number or other ways to contact you during the day and after hours.

 - If it is deserving, give the reporter positive feedback after the story is published.
-Encourage the reporter to contact you with follow-up stories.
+Encourage the news reporter to contact you with follow-up stories.

 A good relationship with the media can go a long way.
 Your name in print can garner a lot of attention and respect, no matter how negative the case might be.
 It might also help you set yourself apart from the competition.